 Here is some background on me:

-I am in my mid-twenties and find myself more ‘settled’ in life than others in my peer group.
-I say this with no judgment.
-The fact is, I have a well-established career, am in a stable relationship, and own my home rather than rent.
-This is no longer the norm for young adults in their twenties.
-I was very fortunate and lucky to have been able to get a job in my field after graduating college (at a younger age than most), and am very progressive and proactive in achieving the career goals I set for myself.
+I am in my late twenties.
+I have rent a relatively affordable apartment and yet I still live paycheck to paycheck.
+I am starting graduate school while working fulltime and am single.
+I was very fortunate and lucky to have been able to get a job in my field after graduating college, and am very progressive and proactive in achieving the career goals I set for myself.

 I also am unfortunate to have fallen through the loop hole where I did not get to stay on my mother’s health insurance until I was 25.
 Due to my mother’s medical issues, I have needed to provide my own health insurance since I was 21.
 Because of this, I have become more aware of jobs with benefits, of wage gaps, and what I need for care as a woman.